-The morals and beliefs you think are important for your business.
-These will be ingrained in your processes and procedures.
+The morals and beliefs identified as important for a business.
+Values are ingrained in the company’s processes and procedures.

-An investor who normally provides investment in your company between $1-million and $5-million.
-Venture capitalists are typically highly involved with the company in the final stages of commercialization or through a rapid growth phase where cash is required.
-They expect a high rate of return in a short period of time.
+An investor who normally invests in between $1-million and $5-million in a company.
+Venture capitalists are involved with companies in the final stages of commercialization or through rapid growth phases requiring more cash.
+They expect a high rate of return in a short time.

-All of the marketing initiatives you undertake in order to get everyone, especially your target market, to notice you.
+Visibility refers to marketing initiatives undertaken with a goal to get everyone, especially the target market, to notice a business.

 Willingness to Pay (see also Value)

-The result of a well-planned and well-executed marketing strategy wherein people are spreading awareness of your business by talking about it.
-This tends to be the result of happy customers who share their positive experiences with their friends and family.
+Word-of-mouth marketing is the result of a well-planned and well-executed marketing strategy where people spread awareness of a business by talking about it.
+Getting business by word-of-mouth tends happens when a business has happy customers that spread the word about their positive experiences.

-Prioritizing what is important in your business and personal life and managing each with minimal interference to the other.
+Entrepreneurs maintain a good work-life balance by prioritizing what is important in their business and personal life and managing each with minimal interference to the other.